- Violent Deaths

 Standard error calculation for data from the School Crime Supplement was based on the Taylor series approximation method using PSU and strata variables available from each dataset.
 For statistics based on all years of NCVS data, standard errors were derived from a formula developed by the U.S. Census Bureau, which consists of three generalized variance function (gvf) constant parameters that represent the curve fitted to the individual standard errors calculated using the Jackknife Repeated Replication technique.

 The coefficient of variation (CV) represents the ratio of the standard error to the mean.
 As an attribute of a distribution, the CV is an important measure of the reliability and accuracy of an estimate.
-In this report, the CV was calculated for all estimates, and in cases where the CV was at least 30 percent the estimates were noted with a ! symbol (interpret data with caution).
-In cases where the CV was greater than 50 percent, the estimate was determined not to meet reporting standards and was suppressed.
+With the exception of Indicator 2, the CV was calculated for all estimates in this report, and in cases where the CV was between 30 and 50 percent the estimates were noted with a "!" symbol (interpret data with caution).
+In Indicator 2, the "!" symbol cautions the reader that estimates marked indicate that the reported statistic was based on fewer than 10 cases.
+With the exception of Indicator 2, in cases where the CV was 50 percent or greater, the estimate was determined not to meet reporting standards and was suppressed.